FadyMohareb/webcircos_old/README.md

 # WebCircos version 1.0 README 04/2017#

-This README would documents steps necessary to get your application up and running.
+This README documents all steps necessary to get application up and running.

 ### What is in this document ###